cornell-zhang/datuner/README.md

    * Tune other programs

-     Please modify your python code according to the tuneProgramTemplate.py under user_programe_example folder. make sure your python code import the programWrapper.py, and custom.py under you current directory includes the path of space definition textfile
+     Please modify your python code according to the tuneProgramTemplate.py under user_programe_example folder. make sure your python code import the programWrapper.py, and custom.py under you current directory includes the path of space definition textfile.